abpio/abp-commercial-docs/en/startup-templates/microservice/create-new-microservice.md

 > Some options are not available for the microservice template.
 Therefore you cannot change the default database provider `Entity Framework Core`.
-Also `--separate-identity-server` parameter is ignored since it comes already with a separate Identity Server.
+Also `--separate-auth-server` parameter is ignored since it comes already with a separate Identity Server.